 Introduction to Specialized Imaging

 Trauma & Mobile Radiography

-Students must maintain an 80 percent average in all didactic courses, and must achieve at least an 86 percent for all clinical grades in order to progress and remain in the program.
+Students must achieve at least a 78% percent in each didactic course and for every clinical grade in order to progress through the program.